rayar93/ml-classification-regression-sklearn/README.md

 # AI-Project-GroupSCR
 Artificial Intelligence Midterm Project

+## Team members
+- Alan Ray
+- Zach Shotwell
+- Miguel Moreno Coin

+## Project title
-Project title: Entrance Exam Performance Classification
+Entrance Exam Performance Classification

+## Project idea
-Project idea: Use the Student Performance on an Entrance Examination (Classification) dataset to build a model that predicts a student’s outcome category from the available features.
+Use the Student Performance on an Entrance Examination dataset to build a model that predicts a student’s outcome category from the available features.

+## Requirements
+- Python 3.x
+- pandas
+- scipy